Availability: The Library facility, resources, and rooms are available only during Library hours of operation.

 Schedule: A schedule of room bookings will be posted outside the door weekly and a schedule is also available to view within SchedulER.

-Posting, Bulletin Boards, and Exhibit Space:
+Bulletin Boards, Posters and Displays:

 Purpose: It is the intent of the Library to provide an environment for the learning community that is conducive to the pursuit of intellectual and cultural enrichment.